apache/beam/website/www/site/content/en/case-studies/seznam.md

 in batch and streaming pipelines and allow for runner independent implementation.

 Apache Beam was released in 2016 and became a readily available and well-defined unified programming model.
-This engine-independent model has been evolving very fast, supported multiple shuffle operators and fit perfectly into Seznam’s existing on-premises data infrastructure.
+This engine-independent model has been evolving very fast, supports multiple shuffle operators and fits perfectly into Seznam’s existing on-premises data infrastructure.
 For a while, Seznam continued to develop Euphoria, but soon the high cost and the amount of effort needed to maintain the solution and create their own runners in-house surpassed the benefits of having a proprietary framework.